 Using Degree Works to Assess 392 Eligibility

 Because WPP392 (Writing Proficiency Exam) is limited to students who have at least 60 but not more than 89 completed credits, it is important for your to understand how to assess your completed credit totals.
+If you are a returning student, a student who has completed all graduation requirements except the WPP requirement, or a transfer student, please click on the appropriate link.

 - Open Degree Works